Soumya-Dahal/home-automation/README.md

 Cathode → GND

-2. Software Installation
+### 2. Software Installation
-Install Thonny IDE on your computer
+1. Install Thonny IDE on your computer

-Install MicroPython on Raspberry Pi Pico
+2. Install MicroPython on Raspberry Pi Pico

-Connect Pico to computer via USB
+3. Connect Pico to computer via USB

-Open automation_door&light.py in Thonny
+4. Open automation_door&light.py in Thonny

 Upload to Pico as main.py to run this script as soon as you plug in your pico.
 Or upload with any other name(eg. automation.py) and run script manually with thonny

-🚀 How to Use
+### 🚀 How to Use
-Upload the code to Raspberry Pi Pico as main.py
+1. Upload the code to Raspberry Pi Pico as main.py

-Connect all hardware components as specified
+2. Connect all hardware components as specified

-Power the system
+3. Power the system

 The system will automatically:

-1. Monitor distance using ultrasonic sensor
+i.
+Monitor distance using ultrasonic sensor

-2. pen door and turn on LED when object < 50cm detected
+ii. pen door and turn on LED when object < 50cm detected

-3. Close door and turn off LED when object moves away
+iii.
+Close door and turn off LED when object moves away

-4. Print distance readings and status messages to console
+iv.
+Print distance readings and status messages to console

-⚙️ Configuration
+### ⚙️ Configuration
 You can modify these constants in the code:

 DISTANCE_THRESHOLD = 50  # Detection distance in cm

 STEP_DELAY = 2           # Motor step delay in milliseconds

 STEPS_PER_REVOLUTION = 1024  # Number of steps of stepper motor for full door operation

-🔄 Operation Flow
+### 🔄 Operation Flow
 Initialization: System starts with door closed and LED off

 Distance Measurement: Continuous monitoring via ultrasonic sensor